near-ndc/gov/framework-v1/ratification-and-election-process.md

 - Approve The Term Budget for Congress - NEAR Quorum Requirement
 - Approve Protocol Changes - NEAR Quorum Requirement
+  TODO: maybe we will push this to v2 to reduce complexity in v1.

 ## Transparency Commission